We advocate for the rights of people with albinism at local, national and international levels

 We've held 93 international advocacy events in the last 3 years

-Attended our most recent local film advocacy event
+Attended our most recent series of performance-based advocacy events

 Our international advocacy generates global awareness and discussion about albinism in Africa.
 We lobby internationally for holistic responses to the crisis faced by people with albinism.
 In the Shadow of the Sun, the 2012 documentary film directed by Harry Freeland, our Founder and CEO, has been a vital tool in this endeavour, placing a global spotlight on the crisis in Tanzania.
 The film has screened in over 60 countries around the world and in high-profile advocacy arenas such as the United Nations and World Bank.
 Through evidence-based research we lead global policy debates, shape international conference agendas, and disseminate advocacy material.
 We contribute to United Nations reports, most recently the 63rd Session of the Pre-Sessional Working Group of the UN Committee on the Elimination of Discrimination Against Women (SuR: Tanzania), whilst also speaking at high level United Nations Workshops such as the UN Workshop on Witchcraft and Human Rights in Geneva.
 We use these international events as platforms for African albinism groups to amplify their advocacy on a world stage.
 Standing Voice has also co-hosted important large scale events including Action on Albinism: a forum attended by delegates from over 29 African countries in Dar es Salaam.
 Our robust connections in the international press meanwhile enable us to reach expansive audience numbers with our work.